 - 1. Outdoor recreational construction, such as gazebos, pavilions, decks, walking paths, trails and bridges, unless as part of a combined effort (e.g., with the Pennsylvania Department of Conservation and Natural Resources) that incorporates green infrastructure, or is to implement an education and outreach effort. - 2.
-Dredging of streams or other waterways, unless as part of a dam removal or floodplain restoration project, or as incidental to the completion of other types of projects. - 3.
+Dredging of streams, lakes, ponds or other waterways, unless as part of a dam removal or floodplain restoration project, or as incidental to the completion of other types of projects. - 3.
 Administrative expenses greater than five percent of grant request amount. - 4.
 Registration fees as part of education and outreach workshops. - 5.
-Clothing or other give-away materials, except for personal protective equipment (PPE).
+Clothing or other give-away materials, except for personal protective equipment (PPE). - 6.
+Membership dues to organizations not directly related to the project implementation.

-For further information, refer to Appendix E, A Primer for Fitting Charges within Budget Categories.
+For further information, refer to A Primer for Fitting Charges within Budget Categories.